koskath/arete2/course_content/SC/md_files/Lecture12/lecture_12_slide_11_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Material Requirement Planning –
+# Material Requirement Planning –
 Explosion of the Bill of Material
 Technical drawing
 Working plan